Le Fantasque-class destroyer: Armament and fire control

 The main armament of the Le Fantasques consisted of five 50-caliber Canon de 138 mm Modèle 1929 guns in single shielded mounts, one superfiring pair fore and aft of the superstructure and the fifth gun abaft the aft funnel.
 Their mounts had a range of elevation from −10° to +30°, which gave the guns a range of 20000 m at maximum elevation.
 They fired 39.9–40.2 kg projectiles at a muzzle velocity of 800 m/s at a rate of 8 to 12 rounds per minute.
 The Le Fantasques could stow 200 rounds for each gun, plus 75 star shells.

 Their anti-aircraft (AA) armament consisted of two 50-caliber semi-automatic 37 mm Modèle 1925 AA guns in single mounts positioned amidships.
 Their mounts could elevate from −15° to +80° and the guns had a maximum effective range of 5000 m.
 Firing 0.73 kg projectiles at a rate of fire of 20 rounds per minute.
-In addition there were two twin-gun mounts for Hotchkiss Mitrailleuse de 13.2 mm CA Modèle 1929 AA machine guns aft of the 37 mm mounts.
+There were two twin-gun mounts for Hotchkiss Mitrailleuse de 13.2 mm CA Modèle 1929 AA machine guns aft of the 37 mm mounts.

 The ships carried three above-water triple sets of 550 mm torpedo tubes; the aft mount could traverse to both sides, but the forward mounts were positioned one on each broadside.
 Their Mle 1923DT torpedoes had a 415 kg TNT warhead and could be set for a speed of 39 kn with a range of 9000 m or 35 kn for 13000 m.
 A pair of depth charge chutes were built into their stern; these housed a total of sixteen 200 kg depth charges with another dozen available in the torpedo magazine.
 The ships could be fitted with rails to drop forty 530 kg Breguet B4 mines.

 Fire control for the main guns was provided by a Mle 1929 electro-mechanical fire-control computer that used data provided by a 5 m OPL/SOM SJ.1 stereoscopic rangefinder atop the bridge.
 The Le Fantasque class ships were the first contre-torpilleurs to be fitted with a prototype remote-control gunnery system that was intended to automatically lay the guns on the target while compensating for the ship's motions.
 The electric motors were insufficiently sensitive and often overcompensated, while the circuit breakers for the elevation motors often tripped when trying to use the system while the ships were rolling heavily, taking the system off-line.
 A pair of 1 m OPL Mle J.1930 high-angle stereoscopic rangefinders were mounted on the superstructure amidships to control the anti-aircraft guns.